prankard/FlashSpriteSheetImporter/Assets/SpriteSheetImporter/Editor/Readme.txt

 This tool was created by James Prankard.

-The MovieClip Alignment and XML Pivot functions where added by Jonathan Tremblay (Cegep de Saint-Jerome).
+The Whitespace Trimming and and Pivot implementation was added by Jonathan Tremblay (Cegep de Saint-Jerome).

 # Version History #

+Version 1.0.5 - Added update for animation clip generation Mar 24, 2019
 Version 1.0.4 - Added support for empty frames.
 Mar 21, 2019
 Version 1.0.3 - Added MovieClip Alignment and XML Pivot functions.
 Mar 2, 2019
 Version 1.0.2 - Added custom pivot in sprites.
 Oct 20, 2017